-Aerospace segment operating loss was \$3.3 million compared with operating loss of \$2.7 million for the same period last year.
-Higher operating losses were driven by inflationary impacts on input costs and inefficiencies associated with production execution due to supply chain constraints that restricted shipment volume.
+Aerospace segment operating loss was \$6.9 million compared with operating profit of \$1.9 million for the same period last year.
+Higher operating losses were driven by inflationary impacts on input costs and inefficiencies associated with production execution due to supply chain constraints that restricted shipment volume, as well as the settlement of a litigation claim and a customer accommodation dispute that resulted in \$4.1 million of expense during the quarter.
+We expect to be indemnified by other parties for approximately \$1.5 million related to the litigation claim and will record that gain when such proceeds are received, likely in the fourth quarter.
+Operating profit in the prioryear period benefited from the \$1.1 million AMJP benefit.